devDucks/astroarch/README.md

 Beware of metal cases and USB3 hubs, which can interfere with the RPI's Wi-Fi driver.
 Try connecting an external Wi-Fi antenna to your Raspberry.

 Before continuing, check the status of your brcmfmac driver.
-Use the command journalctl -b --since today | grep brcmfmac or dmesg | grep brcmfmac.
+Use the command `journalctl -b --since today | grep brcmfmac or dmesg | grep brcmfmac`.
 If you get a brcmfmac error: brcmf_set_channel: set chanspec 0x100c fail, reason -52, you must run these commands:

 ```